 For my testing, I downloaded a database of nearly 1,000 malware files, including viruses, exploits, worms, trojans, backdoors, keyloggers, rootkits, zero-day attacks, ransomware, spyware, cryptojackers, and PUPs (potentially unwanted programs).

 After testing Norton’s full scan, I turned on the real-time protection and tried to download the same 997-file malware database in the form of plain files, zipped files, and even encrypted files.
 Norton blocked all of the plain files before my computer could even begin downloading them, and it blocked all of my zipped and encrypted malware files the moment I attempted to unzip and decrypt them.

-Norton’s full disk scan took about 40 minutes on my PC, which is pretty fast — however, Norton also offers a variety of other scan options, such as:
+Norton’s full disk scan took about 40 minutes on my PC, which is as fast as most other top competitors.
+Norton also offers a variety of other scan options, such as: